sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

     >This command tries to start a `cds` server process.

-    As there's no content in the project so far, it just keeps waiting for content with a message as shown below:
+    >This tries starting a `cds` server, but as there's no content in our project so far it just keeps waiting with a message as shown below:

     ```
     [cds] - running nodemon...